MaceChettiyadan/Y11Notes/Economics/4. Market Efficiency/Powerpoint - Market Efficiency.md

 - The **aim** is to encourage production of goods with positive externalities
 	- Allow the producer to export more
 	- Aid expansion of the firm
+- **Impact of subsidies**
+	- DWL as part of government expenditure on the subsidy is not translated into either consumer of producer surplus

 ##### Demonstrate and explain the effects of a price ceiling and price floor on a market
 ###### Price Ceilings